Are you a freshman, sophomore, or transfer student new to Pre-Law Advising?...

 IIT Chicago-Kent College of Law Pre-Law Undergraduate Scholars (PLUS) Program The IIT Chicago-Kent Prelaw Undergraduate Scholars program (“PLUS”) is a three-week summer institute which will: (1) introduce participants to law school and the legal profession; (2) provide participants with substantive skills to strengthen their preparation for law school; and (3) educate and prepare participants for the law school application and admission process.
 The program is primarily directed at undergraduate college students from disadvantaged groups that are underrepresented in the legal profession.

-LAWbound An initiative of the LatinoJustice PRLDEF Education Division, LAWbound provides targeted services that address some of the most common barriers to admission to law school, and helps students effectively navigate the law school admissions process.
-The program is offered in the summer (August) as well as in the winter (January).
+LAWbound LAWbound, a LatinoJustice PRLDEF program of the CAP LEADERSHIP INSTITUTE sponsored by Nixon Peabody LLP, aims to increase the number of Latinos who successfully stay on the path to law school.
+The program provides targeted services that address some of the most common barriers to admission to law school, and helps students effectively navigate the law school admissions process.
+The program is offered in the summer (late July-early August) as well as in the winter (January).

 PLSI–Pre-Law Summer Institute for American Indians and Alaska Natives PLSI is an intensive two-month program which prepares American Indian and Alaska Native individuals for the rigors of law school by essentially replicating the first semester of law school.
 The course load consists of three substantive law courses, including Indian Law, Torts, and one other core curriculum subject which varies from year to year.
 Participants also will be enrolled in an advocacy/legal writing course in which they will prepare a complete appellate moot court case including the writing of a legal memorandum and brief, and presenting an oral argument at the end of the two months.

 St. John’s University School of Law Prep Program for College Students The Prep Program aims to encourage students from underrepresented backgrounds − often the first members of their family to attend college − to apply to law school and pursue the study and practice of law.
-Participants attend a nine-week summer program during which they take law school courses taught by St. John’s faculty, engage in internships with judges and lawyers in a variety of practice settings and receive ample guidance on the law school admissions process.
-Students who successfully complete the program for sophomores can apply to participate in the program for juniors the following summer, when they take a comprehensively designed LSAT prep course, attend motivational workshops and work with a legal writing professor to write their personal statements.
+Participants attend an eight-week summer program during which they take law school courses taught by St. John’s faculty, engage in internships with judges and lawyers in a variety of practice settings and receive ample guidance on the law school admissions process.

 TRIALS Training and Recruitment Initiative for Admission to Leading Law Schools Trials is a five-week fully subsidized residential summer study program for students of modest means whose backgrounds are currently underrepresented at the nation’s top law schools.
 The program is a partnership of NYU School of Law, Harvard Law School, and the Advantage Testing Foundation.
 The location alternates between Boston and New York City from year to year.